meain/evil-textobj-tree-sitter/README.md

 (define-key evil-outer-text-objects-map "f" (evil-textobj-tree-sitter-get-textobj "function.outer")) ;; bind `function.inner`(function block without name and args) to `f` for use in things like `vif`, `yif` (define-key evil-inner-text-objects-map "f" (evil-textobj-tree-sitter-get-textobj "function.inner"))

+;; You can also bind multiple items and we will match the first one we can find (define-key evil-outer-text-objects-map "a" (evil-textobj-tree-sitter-get-textobj ("conditional.outer" "loop.outer")))
 ```

 We support quite a few textobjects.
 You can find a list of available